Universal far-from-equilibrium Dynamics of a Holographic Superconductor: Introduction

 \section{Introduction}

 Non-equilibrium quantum phenomena are of wide importance across several disciplines of physics.
 Despite their fundamental relevance, few widely applicable principles are known for field theories far from equilibrium \cite{Dziarmaga10,Polkovnikov11,delCZ14}.
 Gauge-gravity duality is a powerful tool in this respect, as it provides a well-defined first-principles framework to study strongly-coupled field theories in the non-equilibrium setting.
-The theories we consider are strongly correlated in the sense that there exists no weakly-coupled quasi-particle picture upon which one could base a perturbative treatment.
+These theories are strongly correlated in the sense that there exists no weakly-coupled quasi-particle picture upon which one could base a perturbative treatment.
 This makes understanding their dynamics, even near equilibrium, an extremely challenging problem.
 Consequently progress has been confined mostly to cases in which the dynamics is integrable \cite{calabrese2006time,calabrese2011quantum,fioretto2010quantum,PhysRevLett.109.175301}.

-Holography \cite{Maldacena:1997re} is a powerful tool enabling us to explicitly analyze such theories without having to rely on integrability: One maps the quantum-field theory setup of interest to a `dual' gravity problem in asymptotically Anti de Sitter ($AdS$) space-time, which can be solved in great detail.
+Holography \cite{Maldacena:1997re} is a powerful tool enabling us to explicitly analyze such theories without having to rely on integrability: One maps the quantum-field theory of interest to a dual gravity problem in asymptotically Anti de Sitter (AdS) space-time, which can be solved in great detail.
 This duality can reveal significant new insights, for example it provides new examples of interaction driven localization transitions \cite{donos2013interaction}, as well as modelling finite-temperature transport near the superfluid/insulator critical point \cite{sachdev2014transport}.
-This article extends the framework in yet another direction, namely into the regime of non equilibrium dynamics across phase transitions.
-We analyze the breaking of a continuous $U(1)$ symmetry, by studying the evolution of black holes in $AdS$, giving a dual description of superconductors.